 - See hand raise notifications and lower hands.

 - Turn on the whiteboard functions so that participants can draw on shared files.

 - Record sessions if you're a moderator on an Android or iOS device.

 In the Blackboard app, the presenter and moderator roles have the same capabilities.
 Collaborate with the Ultra experience on your web browser provides additional capabilities to moderators.

 If you're given presenter or moderator privileges, you can show files to the rest of the participants.
 You can display an image, PowerPoint, or PDF while you talk about it and navigate through a document or presentation.
 When you share a file in the app, the whiteboard turns on automatically so that participants can draw on the shared file.

 To be sure users have permission to draw, a Collaborate moderator on a web browser must allow whiteboard drawing in Session Settings.

 All files uploaded by moderators or presenters can be accessed by all other users with file sharing permissions.

-- Tap the folder icon.
+- Tap Shared files.
 This icon appears only if you have moderator or presenter privileges.

 - Tap Add File.